Internet addiction treatment

 While this can be beneficial when researching information as part of your education, or assisting you with your job role, the increasingly instantaneous nature of the internet means that compulsive use becomes more likely.
 An internet addiction can be diagnosed if your use of the World Wide Web becomes pathological, in that your internet usage has a detrimental effect on your everyday life, including your relationships and any educational or job commitments.

 If you believe that you or someone that you care for may be experiencing an internet addiction which is impacting on various aspects of their day-to-day life, treatment options at Priory include self-help groups and behavioural talking therapies focused on abstinence and understanding more about why you may turn to excessive internet use.
-Treatment for internet addiction can take place as part of our 28-day Addiction Treatment Programme, with the length and type of treatment that you receive, dependent on your unique condition and the severity of your addiction.
+Treatment for internet addiction can take place as part of our 28-day Addiction Treatment Programme, with the length and type of treatment & support that you receive, dependent on your unique condition and the severity of your addiction.

 Free addiction assessment at your nearest hospital